-Michelle DeFeo, the president of Laurent-Perrier U.S., notes that while the majority of Champagne is still purchased during the holiday season, more consumers are embracing Champagne year-round.
-“Our customers buy Laurent-Perrier not just for special occasions, but also for enjoying while on vacation or even just as a special treat for themselves at home,” she says, noting that Q4 comprises 40 percent of Laurent-Perrier business, with the remainder split evenly between the other three quarters.
+Michelle DeFeo, the president of Laurent-Perrier U.S., notes that while the majority of Champagne is still purchased during the holiday season, more consumers are embracing it at other times of year.
+“Our customers buy Laurent-Perrier not just for special occasions,” she says, “but also for enjoying while on vacation or even just as a special treat for themselves at home.”

-Though non-vintage brut Champagne is still the biggest driver of Champagne sales in the U.S. — it comprises 69 percent of total imports, according to the Comité Champagne — it’s important to carry a variety of Champagne styles.
-“Consumers like choices,” says Elise Cordell, the manager of Champagne trade engagement and events at Pernod Ricard USA, which owns Perrier-Jouët, who points to the growing popularity of rosé Champagne and low-dosage options.
+This is equally true for the higher-priced Champagne category.
+“Consumers like choices,” confirms Elise Cordell, the manager of Champagne trade engagement and events at Pernod Ricard USA, which owns Perrier-Jouët.
 “There will always be cuvées that dominate the conversation because of visibility, but discovering something new or exploring a current trend is a form of treating yourself.”

 - Veuve Clicquot

 - La Marca

 - Möet & Chandon

 - Domaine Chandon

 - Mumm Napa

 Drizly’s top-selling sparkling wine brands largely remained stable in 2023, with the top eight entries, as well as No. 10, retaining their positions over the previous year.
 The top 10 ranking includes just one new entry, Mumm Napa, which replaced Nicolas Feuillatte in the ninth position.
 This shift may reflect increasing interest in domestic sparkling wines, as share for the American sparkling wine subcategory grew from five to six percent during the past year.